spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/gray-matter-segmentation/improving-registration-with-gm-seg/gm-informed-mt-template-registration.rst

                            -qc ~/qc_singleSubj

 :Input arguments:
-   - The input and arguments are identical to the arguments from :ref:`the previous MT registration tutorial step <mt-registraton-with-anat>`, apart from one argument.
+   - Since we are updating the :ref:`previous tutorial <registering-additional-contrasts>`, the input arguments are identical to ones from the :ref:`registration step <mt-registraton-with-anat>` from that tutorial, except for one argument:
    - ``-initwarp`` : Here, we specify the T2* warping field generated in the previous step.
-We do this because information about the GM shape is enclosed in the transformation, producing registration results that are supposedly more accurate.
+We do this because information about the GM shape is enclosed in the transformation, which should producing registration results that are more accurate.

 :Output files/folders:
    - ``PAM50_t2_reg.nii.gz`` : The PAM50 template image, registered to the space of the MT1 image.